23 Experiences You Can Only Have in Hong Kong

 Immerse yourself in a neon sign wonderland

 23/24It’s the quintessential portrait of Hong Kong: a knot of neon signs blazing over a busy streetscape.
-While the city’s emblematic neon is slowly being replaced by LED equivalents, there are still plenty of pockets from which to admire them.
-The popular cha chaan teng, Mido Cafe, on Temple Street in Yau Mei Tei retains a blazing nameplate above and the streets of Mong Kok are illuminated by glowing displays.
+Among the top places to see the city's emblematic neon are the popular cha chaan teng Mido Cafe on Temple Street in Yau Mei Tei, which retains a blazing nameplate above, and the illuminated streets of Mong Kok, one of Hong Kong's most vibrant neighbourhoods.